-Plants of the World Online lists 10 accepted species of Isotoma (as of 2-1-21 when I last updated this page).
-It is a member of the plant family Campanulaceae with 89 genera.
-Those numbers could change as updates are made.
+As of 11-14-21 when this page was last updated, Plants of the World Online lists 10 accepted species of Isotoma.
+It is a member of the plant family Campanulaceae with 98 genera.
+Those numbers could change as updates are made on POWO.

 Some websites list this plant as Laurentia fluviatilis but that name is now a synonym of Isotoma fluviatilis.
 The genus Laurentia is considered a synonym of the Lobelia genus although most of the species were transferred to other genera.
 Hmmm…

 THERE ARE A FEW LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

 I brought this Blue Star Creeper home from Lowe’s on June 10.
 I had never heard of this plant before, and it looked pretty neat, so I decided to pick out a pot.

 Size: 2-3” tall x ?
 It’s a creeper. 🙂